Alternative Teacher Certification Program

 To file a complaint, refer to the Student Handbook for the complaints process.
 If the student is not satisfied with the complaint process or outcome, the student may file a complaint against the program with the Texas Education Agency.
 The official Texas Education Agency complaint process can be found at tea.texas.gov at the bottom of the page.

 HCC's ATCP is considered an alternative certification program.
 It is designed primarily to prepare students for employment as an educator at the primary or secondary level.
-The program is offered as a “non-credit” program; therefore, no semester credit hours are awarded.
-Completion of the program requires 1-2 years.
-Students receive a recommendation for their Texas Standard Classroom Certificate upon successful completion of all program requirements.
+Upon successful completion, candidates receive a recommendation for their Standard Texas Educator Certificate.

 Elementary